 The requirements to become a certified teacher have changed drastically in the past few years and Lindenwood University continues to revise and modify its programs according to the Department of Elementary and Secondary Education guidelines and compendium.
 See a list of certification requirements in other states.

-For specifics about our field experiences and portfolio requirements, please see the handbooks page.
+For specifics about our field experiences and portfolio requirements, please see our documents and handbooks.

 Careers for individuals with education degrees are diverse.
-See a list of alternatives to classroom teaching here.
+See a list of alternatives to classroom teaching.

 Involvement in teacher education at Lindenwood also presents the opportunity for networking and professional development through the university’s Tau Phi chapter of Kappa Delta Pi, the international honor society in education, our award-winning Collegiate DECA chapter, and Council for Exceptional Children.